neondatabase/website/content/docs/reference/cli-auth.md

 neonctl auth
 ```

 The command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-After granting permission, your credentials are saved locally to a configuration file named `credentials.json`.
+After you grant permissions to the Neon CLI, your credentials are saved locally to a configuration file named `credentials.json`, enabling you manage your account's projects from the command line.

 ```text
 /home/<home>/.config/neonctl/credentials.json
 ```

+An alternative to authenticating using `neon auth` is to provide an API key when running a CLI command.
+You can do this using the global `--api-key` option.
+See [Global options](/docs/reference/neon-cli#global-options) for instructions.

 ### Options